-Our products are installed in all of the major regulated U.S. gaming jurisdictions, and in approximately 181 international gaming jurisdictions.
+Our products are installed in all of the major regulated U.S. gaming jurisdictions, and in approximately 188 international gaming jurisdictions.
 Growth of gaming in land-based venues is driven by the opening of new casinos in both new and existing jurisdictions and the expansion of existing casinos.
 In addition, the land-based gaming supply business is significantly impacted by the rate at which casinos and other gaming operators replace their gaming machines, which depends on a number of factors, including their capital budgets.
 Virtually all sectors of the gaming industry are impacted by changes in economic conditions that impact players' disposable incomes.

-A substantial portion of our U.K. gaming business benefits from a contract with the large U.K. bookmaker Ladbrokes Coral Group (which was acquired by GVC Holdings PLC in March 2018), which represents a significant portion of our U.K. LBO server-based gaming business.
+A substantial portion of our U.K. gaming business benefits from a contract with the large U.K. bookmaker Ladbrokes Coral Group (which was acquired by Entain (formerly GVC Holdings PLC) in March 2018), which represents a significant portion of our U.K. LBO server-based gaming business.

 The gaming machine sector is highly competitive and is characterized by the continuous introduction of new games, gaming machines and related technologies.
-We compete primarily with Ainsworth Game Technology, Aristocrat Leisure Ltd., ("Aristocrat"), Aruze Gaming America, Inc., Everi Games Inc. (formerly known as Multimedia Games, Inc. and a subsidiary of Everi Holdings Inc.), International Game Technology ("IGT") (a subsidiary of International Game Technology PLC (the successor of Gtech S.p.A)), Inspired Entertainment Inc., Konami Digital Entertainment, Inc. ("Konami"), the Novomatic Group of Companies and PlayAGS, Inc. ("AGS").
+We compete primarily with Ainsworth Game Technology, Aristocrat Leisure Ltd., ("Aristocrat"), Aruze Gaming America, Inc., Everi Games, Inc., International Game Technology ("IGT") (a subsidiary of International Game Technology PLC), Inspired Entertainment Inc., Konami Digital Entertainment, Inc. ("Konami"), the Novomatic Group of Companies and PlayAGS, Inc. ("AGS").
 Our principal direct competitor in our U.K. LBO business is Inspired Entertainment Inc.